 Who Do We Serve?

 Our clinic provides services to low-income individuals in a variety of areas of law.
 To apply for legal assistance, individuals must contact our Legal Intake Line at 416-533-0680.
 Our services are free to individuals who meet our financial and case selection eligibility criteria.
-Any individuals recieving social assistance benefits are automatically eligible.
+Any individuals receiving social assistance benefits are automatically eligible.

 Areas of Law

-We may assist with issues such as:
+We may assist with issues related to:

-- Human Rights complaints
+- Representation before the Human Rights Tribunal

 If we cannot assist you, we will provide you with a referral to your local legal aid clinic, or any other resource that may be helpful.